4prohit/cloud-foundry-service-broker/README.md

 	Example:
 	cf service custom-hashmap-service

-7. Push hashmap-service-client to PCF using “cf push" command. (manifest.yml file is present in root directory with necessary parameters)
+7. Push hashmap-service-client to PCF using â€œcf push" command. (manifest.yml file is present in root directory with necessary parameters)

 List o REST APIs to test the services from REST Client (Postman: